munificent/craftinginterpreters/book/scanning-on-demand.md

 <aside name="owner">

-C asks us not just to manage memory explicitly, but *manually*.
-We programmers have to *remember* the ownership rules and hand-implement them throughout the program.
+C asks us not just to manage memory explicitly, but *mentally*.
+We programmers have to remember the ownership rules and hand-implement them throughout the program.
 Java just does it for us.
-C++ gives us the tools to encode the policy directly.
+C++ gives us tools to encode the policy directly so that the compiler validates it for us.

 I like C's simplicity, but we pay a real price for it -- the language requires us to be more conscientious.

 </aside>

 ^code read-file

-Like a lot of C code, this takes more effort than it seems like it should, especially for a language expressly designed for operating systems.
-The tricky part is that we want to allocate a big enough string to read the whole file, but we don't know how big the file is until we've read it.
+Like a lot of C code, it takes more effort than it seems like it should, especially for a language expressly designed for operating systems.
+The difficult part is that we want to allocate a big enough string to read the whole file, but we don't know how big the file is until we've read it.

 The code here is the classic trick to solve that.
 We open the file, but before reading it, we seek to the very end using `fseek()`.
 Then we call `ftell()`